Dr Clive Wilson

 Clive leads the team developing, testing and evaluating the Operational Regional and Limited Area forecast models.

 Clive manages the development of improved European and UK forecast models.
-Currently the focus is to improve the new UKV model so that it may replace the UK 4 km model.
-The impact of more vertical levels in both the NAE and UK models is being investigated.
+Currently the focus is to improve the new Met Office Numerical Weather Prediction models.
+The impact of more vertical levels in both the Met Office Numerical Weather Prediction models and UK models is being investigated.
 Several high resolution limited area models run for commercial use are supported and maintained.

 Clive is part of the team developing the Virtual Met Mast tool for wind resources screening to support the wind power industry.
 This exploits the archived NWP forecasts to downscale to proposed site locations.